-Finally once they have cooled again, place into Ziploc baggies for storage.
+Finally, once they have cooled again, place them into Ziploc baggies for storage.
 These bars are perfect with a cup of tea or coffee in the morning, especially since they are dense enough to dip into a hot beverage.

 Taking the time to plan your breakfasts and prepare them at home will prevent you from stocking up on junk foods from the store.
 Breakfast should never be skipped and with these meal ideas you can rest assured that you will feel satiated, energized and ready to head out into the backcountry.